mydevpeeps/marlin-configurator/README.md

 - **examples** _Direct extractions of the Marlin Configuration Repo(s)._
 - **user** _Your JSON Configuration files for your printers._

 ## Requirements
 - Windows Computer Running PowerShell 6.0 or higher.
 - PlatformIO already installed and configured.
 - Marlin Repo downloaded.

 ## Troubleshooting & Help
-Ideally you should be have already downloaded Marlin and PlatformIO, and have successfully compiled Marin.
-Please do not reach out to The-EG for assistance with this project.
+Please do not reach out to individuals for assistance with this project.
 Use the Issues section if you run into problems.
+Most likely we can be found on the Marlin Discord (https://discord.gg/ARyMeuBV) somewhere.
+This is not _officially_ a marlin sponsored project.